Luke Grimes: Personal life

-Grimes married Brazilian model Bianca Rodrigues Grimes in November 2018, and the couple had their first child, a son, Rigel Randolph Grimes in 2024.
+Grimes married Brazilian model Bianca Rodrigues Grimes in November 2019, and the couple had their first child, a son, Rigel Randolph Grimes in 2024.
 He moved with his family to the Bitterroot Valley of southwestern Montana in 2020.

 Music

 In January 2024, Grimes released "Burn – Live from Nashville" on Spotify.

 On March 8, 2024, Grimes released his self-titled debut album, Luke Grimes.

+On April 3, 2026, Grimes released his second album, RedBird.
+The song “Haunted” was featured on episode one of Marshals.